flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

     Parameters:
     ========================================================================================================
     initialization_timestamp: str.
-        The first timestamp for which the forecasts are generated, in ISO format (YYYY-MM-DD HH:mm:ss).
+        The initialization timestamp of the forecasts, in ISO format (YYYY-MM-DD HH:mm:ss).

     frequency: int.
         The frequency of the time series, in minutes.